Prophet Inequalities over Time: Introduction

 \subsection{Related Work}

-Classical prophet-inequalities go back to Gilbert and Mosteller~\cite{gilbert-mosteller66} and Krengel and Sucheston, and Garling~\cite{krengel77,krengel78}.
+Classical prophet inequalities go back to Gilbert and Mosteller~\cite{gilbert-mosteller66} and Krengel and Sucheston, and Garling~\cite{krengel77,krengel78}.
 The latter showed a stopping rule that for $n$ non-negative, independent random variables drawn one after the other, in expectation, collects at least half the maximum value.
 And they showed that this is best possible.
 Samuel-Cahn~\cite{samuel-cahn83} simplified the solution and noted that a single threshold suffices for all steps of the sequence.

-Interest in prophet-inequalities resurged with research on the posted-price mechanism and online mechanism design.
-Hajiaghayi et al.~\cite{DBLP:conf/aaai/HajiaghayiKS07} and Chawla et al.~\cite{DBLP:conf/stoc/ChawlaHMS10} pointed out the connection and first used stopping rules for prophet-inequalities as prices in online mechanisms.
-Starting from this perspective, a lot of work has been done on different kinds of prophet-inequalities, and we can only present a small fraction of this body of work.
-Kleinberg and Weinberg~\cite{DBLP:journals/geb/KleinbergW19} extended prophet-inequalities to matroid and matroid intersection constraints, and D\"utting and Kleinberg~\cite{DBLP:conf/esa/DuttingK15} covered polymatroids.
-Feldmann et al.~\cite{DBLP:conf/soda/FeldmanGL15} analyzed combinatorial auctions with posted-prices, and D\"utting et al.~\cite{DBLP:journals/siamcomp/DuttingFKL20} presented a unifying framework for many different types of combinatorial prophet-inequalities.
+Interest in prophet inequalities resurged with research on the posted-price mechanism and online mechanism design.
+Hajiaghayi et al.~\cite{DBLP:conf/aaai/HajiaghayiKS07} and Chawla et al.~\cite{DBLP:conf/stoc/ChawlaHMS10} pointed out the connection and first used stopping rules for prophet inequalities as prices in online mechanisms.
+Starting from this perspective, a lot of work has been done on different kinds of prophet inequalities, and we can only present a small fraction of this body of work.
+Kleinberg and Weinberg~\cite{DBLP:journals/geb/KleinbergW19} extended prophet inequalities to matroid and matroid intersection constraints, and D\"utting and Kleinberg~\cite{DBLP:conf/esa/DuttingK15} covered polymatroids.
+Feldman et al.~\cite{DBLP:conf/soda/FeldmanGL15} analyzed combinatorial auctions with posted-prices.
+Subsequently, D\"utting et al.~\cite{DBLP:conf/focs/DuttingKL20} gave a prophet inequality in $\mathcal{O}(\log\log n)$ for subadditive combinatorial auctions, and Christi and Correa~\cite{CorreaC23} improved this to a constant.
+D\"utting et al.~\cite{DBLP:journals/siamcomp/DuttingFKL20} presented a unifying framework for many different types of combinatorial prophet inequalities.